EdenKupe/agenda-app/README.md

 As mentioned, the script is very simple so it's all in `main.js` in this repository.
 Currently runs on my Google account using Google's Script Dashboard.

+### Test it out

+If you want to test the application, you can grab all of the code in `main.js` and place it into a Google script on your account.
+Set a trigger to run the `onCalendarChange` function (you can do that throug Google Script Dashboard) and you're all set!

+**Note**: there won't be an auto-update to the script, so we change anything here, you won't have the latest version.
+We don't plan on changing much anyway, but just a heads up ;)

 ### To-Dos

 * Fix the bug with the guest name not being populated.